 That’s even though there is no long-term storage solution in place.
-These are just some of the little understood and largely “hidden” water, health and other costs from U.S. coal and nuclear electricity production detailed in a new analysis released today by Synapse Energy Economics, Inc., for the nonprofit and nonpartisan Civil Society Institute (CSI) think tank.
+These are just some of the little understood and largely “hidden” water.
+Then the health and other costs from U.S. coal and nuclear electricity production.
+It’s all detailed in a new analysis released today by Synapse Energy Economics, Inc. This is for the nonprofit and nonpartisan Civil Society Institute (CSI) think tank.

 The new report, “Benefits of Beyond Business as Usual,” explains that the existing coal-fired electric power fleet is responsible for:

-* Generators along the Ohio River withdraw so much water that for every gallon which spills into the Mississippi River at Cairo, IL, one cup has passed through a generator on the banks of the Ohio River, and one tablespoon has evaporated to the atmosphere… According to data collected by the United States Geographic Survey (USGS), water withdrawals from thermoelectric power sources account for 49 percent of total withdrawals in the United States in 2005.
+2.,Generators along the Ohio River withdraw so much water that for every gallon which spills into the Mississippi River at Cairo, IL, one cup has passed through a generator on the banks of the Ohio River.
+Also one tablespoon has evaporated to the atmosphere… According to data collected by the United States Geographic Survey (USGS).
+I mean water withdrawals from thermoelectric power sources are 49 % of total water consumption in the United States in 2005.

-* About 100 million tons of toxic coal wastes dumped into landfills, sludge ponds, and holding ponds;
+3. About 100 million tons of toxic coal wastes dumped into landfills, sludge ponds, and holding ponds;

-* Impaired visibility at the great US national monuments and parks.
+4. Impaired visibility at the great US national monuments and parks.

-d) Currently the majority of this waste is stored on site – that is, at the location where it is produced – while the rest is stored in nearby temporary storage sites.
-Out of 104 active nuclear power plants, 68 have run out of local storage space or will run out this year.
+d) Currently the majority of this waste is stored on site.
+I mean that is, at the location where it is produced.
+All while the rest is stored in nearby temporary storage sites.
+Out of 104 active nuclear power plants, 68 have run out of local storage space.
+Also it will run out this year.
 Of the rest, all are expected to run out of space by 2026.

-There has only been one significant nuclear meltdown (Chernobyl, in Ukraine), which leads some to argue that the risk of an accident is relatively low.
-Others point to the near meltdown of Three Mile Island and the recent radioactive leak at Vermont Yankee as evidence that even countries with strong regulatory oversight of their nuclear facilities are not immune from potential disaster.
+There has only been one significant nuclear meltdown (Chernobyl, in Ukraine).
+All which leads some to argue that the risk of an accident is relatively low.
+Others point to the near meltdown of Three Mile Island.
+In addition, the radioactive leak at Vermont Yankee.
+Combining as evidence that even countries with strong regulatory oversight are at a loss.
+I mean nuclear facilities are not immune from potential disaster.

 MARCH 2010 SYNAPSE REPORT FINDINGS